vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/JuiceBoxPortfolioSetup.md

 <caption><![CDATA[<div></div>]]></caption>
 ```

-A raw `<` inside an attribute value is illegal XML, so `juicebox.js` rejects the document and the
+**Only `linkURL` is fatal.** A raw `<` inside an attribute value is illegal XML, so `juicebox.js`
-gallery renders as a blank white page — not even its own dark background.
-The Web tab preview inside
+rejects the document and the gallery renders as a blank white page, not even its own dark background.
+The same `<div></div>` in title or caption sits inside CDATA, which legally contains `<`, so it parses
+and at worst renders as an empty element.
+The Web tab preview inside Lightroom is blank for the same
-Lightroom is blank for the same reason, since it runs the same code against the same file.
+reason as the live page, since it runs the same code against the same file.

+`linkURL` is filled from the photo's IPTC **Website** field, which Lightroom does not show in the
+default Metadata panel.
+That field is empty on virtually every photo, which is why virtually every
+export is affected: one image without a Website value is enough to invalidate the whole gallery.
+Filling it everywhere would avoid the fault, and is not practical.

 ### It is Lightroom, not the plugin